 The approval certificate is important because it shows the product meets the current mandatory standard and is approved for sale.

-If a supplier or seller becomes aware that a good or product-related service they have supplied or sold has caused, or may have caused death or serious injury or illness to any person, they must report it to the Commonwealth Minister within two days.
-Visit the mandatory injury report page on the Product Safety Australia website for the online Mandatory Reporting Form and the Mandatory Reporting Guidelines visit www.productsafety.gov.au
+If you become aware that a good or product-related service you have supplied or sold has caused, or may have caused death or serious injury or illness to any person, you must report it to the Commonwealth Minister within two days.
+Visit the mandatory injury report page on the Product Safety Australia website for the online Mandatory Reporting Form and the Mandatory Reporting Guidelines.

 Electrical appliances must be designed and manufactured so they will not cause electric shock, injury, death or fire damage during normal use, and must comply with mandatory safety standards.
 Fair Trading administers compulsory pre-sale certification for specific types of electrical appliances, and voluntary certification for all other electrical products.

 All portable gas appliances and appliances connected to bottle gas must be certified to comply with mandatory safety standards.
-It is illegal to sell uncertified gas appliances and to connect uncertified gas appliances to a gas network.
+It’s illegal to sell uncertified gas appliances and to connect uncertified gas appliances to a gas network.
 Go to the product safety business page or call the Fair Trading Energy and Utilities Unit on 9895 0722 for more information.